Avalanche Express: Filming

+Post-production

+On August 28, 1978, Robert Shaw died of a heart attack.
+Though Shaw had finished filming all of his scenes, he had yet to dub his dialogue.
+A decision was made to have voice actor Robert Rietti dub most of Shaw's dialogue, as Hellman felt Shaw's ill health during shooting had affected his delivery.
+Only a handful of Shaw's own lines were usable in the final film.
+Impressionist Rich Little also dubbed a handful of lines.
+The entire opening sequence was also re-dubbed, as it was decided to redo that scene in Russian with English subtitles instead of having the Russians speak accented English.

-Hellman later said he worked on the film for a year and estimated he directed around ten percent of the principal photography, plus all the special effects.
+In total, Hellman worked on the film for a year and estimated he directed around ten percent of the principal photography, plus all the special effects.
 "We had to shoot three new live action scenes plus all the special effects scenes and all of the avalanche stuff, and so it was a pretty complicated," he said.
 "It was the biggest picture I had worked on.
 I learned a lot on shooting really complex special effects, with miniatures and so forth, combining miniatures and live action."

 Hellman, Corman and Rietti were not credited for their work, but the film's end credit contains a note stating: "The producers wish to express their appreciation to Monte Hellman and Gene Corman for their post production services."

 Dorothy Spencer, Robson's long time editor, was reportedly replaced by Garth Craven.
-She is not listed on the credits nor is the original cinematographer, Jack Cardiff.
+She is not listed on the credits nor is the original cinematographer Cardiff.